Crestatic/Week_1_Challenge/README.md

 Hide footing to resemble mock-up.

-Comments added to html file.
+Comments added to html and css file.

-Application's CSS property Class benefits consolidated to a single Class.
+CSS elements consolidated and organized to follow logical structure

 ### Image of website
 ![alttext](assets/images/Week-1-Challenge-Image.png)